turley/react-native-asciimage/README.md

 ## react-native-asciimage

-Provides an `<ASCIImage />` component for react-native, powered by the excellent [ASCIImage](http://asciimage.org/) by @cparnot.
-It allows you to generate and insert images into your react-native app using ASCII art to describe images (useful for small icons in UI elements).
+Provides an `<ASCIImage />` component for React Native, powered by the excellent [ASCIImage](http://asciimage.org/) by @cparnot.
+It allows you to generate and insert images into your react-native app using ASCII art to describe the images (useful for small icons in UI elements).

+Only iOS is currently supported.

 ## Installation